Edgars Rinkēvičs: Career

 In 1993 and 1994, Rinkēvičs worked as a journalist reporting on foreign policy and international relations at Latvian Radio, while still studying.
 In 1995, he took the job as senior referent in the Policy Department of the Ministry of Defence, a role he held until March 1996, when he became acting leader of the Policy Department, a role he occupied until September the same year, when he was made acting Deputy Secretary of State for Defence.
-In May 1997, he became acting Secretary of State for Defence, before coming the main Secretary of State for Defence in August 1997, a role he possessed until October 2008.
+In May 1997, he became acting Secretary of State for Defence, before becoming the main Secretary of State for Defence in August 1997, a role he possessed until October 2008.

 Between 1998 and 2004, Rinkēvičs was a member of the Latvian Way party.
 In February 1998, he became involved in discussion on the US-Baltic Partnership Charter, and from 2002 to 2003 was a member of the Latvian delegation negotiating accession to NATO as Latvia's Deputy Head of Delegation.
 In 2008, he was appointed as Head of the Chancery of the President of Latvia, a role he held until July 2011.
 In October of the same year, Rinkēvičs joined Valdis Dombrovskis' third cabinet as Minister of Foreign Affairs.
 Initially an independent, he joined the Zatlers' Reform Party in January 2012.
+In May 2014, Rinkēvičs joined the Unity party.

 Following the resignation of the Dombrovskis cabinet in 2014, he continued his ministerial roles in Laimdota Straujuma's first cabinet.
 In 2014 he stood in the parliamentary elections and was elected to parliament before again being confirmed to serve as Minister of Foreign Affairs, this time in Straujuma's second cabinet.
-He served as Minister of Foreign Affairs from 2016 to 2019 in the Kučinskis cabinet and since 2019 in the Kariņš cabinet.
+He served as Minister of Foreign Affairs from 2016 to 2019 in the Kučinskis cabinet and from 2019 to 2023 in the Kariņš cabinet.

-In May 2014, Rinkēvičs joined the Unity party.

-Political positions

-Rinkēvičs said he welcomed the news about the establishment of full diplomatic relations between Israel and Bahrain.

-Rinkēvičs expressed deep concern over the escalation of hostilities in the disputed region of Nagorno-Karabakh and called on Armenia and Azerbaijan to immediately halt fighting and progress towards a peaceful resolution.
+In September 2020, Rinkēvičs said he welcomed the news about the establishment of full diplomatic relations between Israel and Bahrain.
+He also expressed deep concern over the escalation of hostilities in the disputed region of Nagorno-Karabakh and called on Armenia and Azerbaijan to immediately halt fighting and progress towards a peaceful resolution.